Egypt frees 32 Ethiopian prisoners during PM’s visit

-CAIRO (AP) — Egyptian officials say authorities have released 32 Ethiopian prisoners during a visit by the country’s prime minister.
+CAIRO (AP) — Egypt has released 32 Ethiopian prisoners during a visit by the country’s prime minister in which he sought to assure Cairo that a massive upstream Nile dam would not cut into its share of the river, officials said Monday.

-The officials, who spoke on condition of anonymity because they were not authorized to brief reporters, say Egyptian President Abdel-Fattah el-Sissi pardoned the prisoners, who returned to their home country on Monday.
+Egyptian President Abdel-Fattah el-Sissi pardoned the prisoners, according to Egyptian officials who spoke on condition of anonymity because they were not authorized to brief reporters.

-El-Sissi had met with Ethiopian Prime Minister Abiy Ahmed to discuss a massive upstream Nile dam that Cairo fears will cut into its share of the river when it is completed.
+Fitsum Arega, chief of staff to the Ethiopian prime minister, tweeted that the freed prisoners will arrive in Addis Ababa later on Monday.
+He said Egypt had also promised to help locate the bodies of 38 Ethiopians killed by the Islamic State group in Libya in 2015.

-Ahmed said the project will not reduce Egypt’s share of the river, which provides virtually all the Arab country’s freshwater.
+The prisoner release was announced Sunday by Ethiopian Prime Minister Abiy Ahmed at a press conference with el-Sissi.

 Most Read Nation & World Stories